Table of Contents

 Diagnosis of Meralgia Paresthetica

-Meralgia Paresthetica has usually diagnosed b a health care professional after a detailed medical history, and physical examination.
+Meralgia Paresthetica is usually diagnosed by a health care professional after a detailed medical history and physical examination.
 The doctor’s aim during this time is to find the exact underlying cause of the upper thigh pain.
 The doctor may also conduct a nerve conduction study.
 The neurological examination may be conducted on the lower extremity of the body.
 The physical examination may also include a pinprick test or a light touch conducted over the anterolateral thigh.
 The neurologic examination may be considered normal if the deep tendon reflexes and motor strength are normal.
 (7)

 The diagnosis may also include manoeuvres like a pelvic compression test, where the patient is structured to lie on the side of the unaffected leg.
 After this, the examiner applied pressure on the pelvis for 45 seconds.
 The result may be considered positive if the pressure application reduces the symptoms of the individual.
 During a positive test, the sensitivity of physical exam of the individual may be at least 95%, while the specificity maybe 93%.